SivapriyaaKannappan/FRAN-Reaging/README.md

 ## Cite
-If you use this codebase, please consider citing the [FRAN paper](https://studios.disneyresearch.com/app/uploads/2022/10/Production-Ready-Face-Re-Aging-for-Visual-Effects.pdf) on which this work is based.
+If you use this code, please consider citing the [FRAN paper](https://studios.disneyresearch.com/app/uploads/2022/10/Production-Ready-Face-Re-Aging-for-Visual-Effects.pdf) on which this work is based.
 ```console
 @article{zoss2022production,
   title={Production-Ready Face Re-Aging for Visual Effects},